WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 `Suspender` objects are _not_ directly visible to either the JavaScript programmer or the WebAssembly programmer.
 The latter sees them as opaque `externref` values and the former only sees them if they were exported by the WebAssembly module as an exported global variable or passed as an argument to an unmarked import.

-In particular, a `suspending` function does not actually pass its first/last argument to its imported function; that argument is only used to suspend the containing computation should the wrapped function return a `Promise`.
+In particular, a `suspending` function does not actually pass its first/last argument to its wrapped import function; that argument is only used to suspend the containing computation should the wrapped function return a `Promise`.

 ## Examples
 Considering the expected applications of this API, we can consider two simple scenarios: that of a so-called _legacy C_ application&mdash;which is written in the style of a non-interactive application using synchronous APIs for reading and writing files&mdash;and the _responsive C_ application; where the application was typically written using an eventloop internal architecture but still uses synchronous APIs for I/O.